 Insurance Institute for Highway Safety / Highway Loss Data Institute

 The Insurance Institute for Highway Safety (IIHS) is an independent, nonprofit scientific and educational organization dedicated to reducing the losses — deaths, injuries and property damage — from crashes on the nation's roads.
 The Highway Loss Data Institute (HLDI) shares and supports this mission through scientific studies of insurance data representing the human and economic losses resulting from the ownership and operation of different types of vehicles and by publishing insurance loss results by vehicle make and model.

-The goal of AT&T's It Can Wait Campaign is to educate all wireless users on the risks of texting while driving.
+Watch all of the videos from AT&Ts It Can Wait Campaign.
+The goal is to educate all wireless users on the risks of texting while driving.
 AT&T is committed to putting an end to this dangerous behavior and their message is simple, yet vital: When it comes to texting and driving, It Can Wait.

 National Highway Traffic Safety Administration (NHTSA)

 The National Highway Traffic Safety Administration (NHTSA) was established by the Highway Safety Act of 1970 and is dedicated to achieving the highest standards of excellence in motor vehicle and highway safety.
 It works daily to help prevent crashes and their attendant costs, both human and financial.

 National Organizations for Youth Safety (NOYS) is a coalition of non-profit and for-profit youth serving organizations and government agencies working together toward the common goal of addressing health and safety issues that affect youth in the United States.
 The NOYS coalition maintains a strong focus on traffic safety, while also addressing other issues affecting youth safety.